MahdadGhasemian/openvpn-bridge-config/README.md

 ```

 ### Add a user on Server B:
-We're gonig to add a user named `user1` with the password `1234`.
+We're going to add a user named `user1` with the password `1234`.
-On the server B, run following command:
+On Server B, run the following command:
 ```shell
 cd openvpn
 ./add_user.sh user1 1234
 ```

 Once it finishes, a file called `user1.ovpn` will be generated inside the folder.
-Download it and add to your client app.
+Download it and add it to your client app.